 -

 Get closer.
 Phones have wide-angle main cameras.
 Getting physically closer often produces better results than digital zoom.
+If you're on iPhone, understanding which features affect light and detail gives you more control over the result.

 -